realm/SwiftLint/README.md

 ### Xcode

 Integrate SwiftLint into an Xcode scheme to get warnings and errors displayed in the IDE.
-Just add a new "Run Script Phase" with `swiftlint` as its contents.
+Just add a new "Run Script Phase" with `/usr/bin/local/swiftlint` as its contents.

 ![](screenshot.png)